 Susan has over two decades of experience in the philanthropic and nonprofit sectors.
 As a consultant, Susan helps nonprofit clients to strengthen their foundation, corporate, and government fundraising efforts.
-Before launching her independent consulting practice in 2011, Susan spent five years at Team-Up for Youth (now CoachingCorps), where she served as Senior Program Officer and as Program Director for Evaluation and Policy.
+Before launching her consulting practice in 2011, Susan spent five years at Team-Up for Youth (now CoachingCorps), where she served as Senior Program Officer and as Program Director for Evaluation and Policy.
 Prior to that, Susan spent six years as Coordinator of The San Francisco Foundation's Koshland Civic Unity Program, where she was responsible for grant making as well as providing technical assistance to grantees in fundraising, program development, and strategic planning.
-Susan received a Master's Degree in Social Welfare from UC Berkeley and a BA in Women's Studies from Wesleyan University.
+Susan received a Master's Degree in Social Welfare from UC Berkeley and a B.A. in Women's Studies from Wesleyan University.

 Patricia Bentson, Senior Vice President

-Pat has worked in fundraising, communications, and print and online media in the nonprofit sector for more than 20 years.
-Previously, she was Director of Leonardo/The International Society for the Arts, Sciences and Technology, an international nonprofit serving the art/science community of artists, scientists, educators, and theorists.
-Her roles at Leonardo encompassed nonprofit management, strategic planning, and financial oversight; fundraising and communications; program development; and serving as Managing Editor of peer-reviewed art/science journals and books, published by the MIT Press.
-Today, Pat works closely with arts, education, youth, and social justice nonprofits to help them maximize their reach and better serve their communities.
+Pat has worked in fundraising, communications, and community relations in the nonprofit sector for more than 20 years.
+Previously, Pat served as Director of Leonardo/The International Society for the Arts, Sciences and Technology, an international nonprofit at the heart of the art/science community of artists, scientists, educators, and theorists.
+Her roles at Leonardo encompassed nonprofit management, strategic planning, and financial oversight; fundraising and communications; program development; and serving as Managing Editor of peer-reviewed art/science journals and books published by the MIT Press.
 Pat earned a B.S. in Journalism with a Photojournalism concentration at Cal Poly, San Luis Obispo, where she also studied Landscape Architecture and Environmental Design.